 If you're an outdoor enthusiast or pet owner, you've probably noticed the large number of ticks this year.
-But what you may not have realized is that Ticks carry Lyme disease which is a health hazard to you, your family, and your pets.
+It's concerning because ticks carry Lyme disease and others are a health hazard to you, your family, and your pets.

 Lyme disease is a bacterial infection caused by the bite of an infected deer tick.
 Untreated, the disease can cause a number of health problems.
-Lyme disease rates have significantly increased in the northern states between 1992 and 2007 due to the increased population of ticks.
+Lyme disease rates have significantly increased in the northern states especially due to the increased population of ticks.

 But Why Is The Tick Population Rising?While we can't say definitively, there are a number of contributing factors including:

 - Climate Change: With warming temperatures and more unpredictable weather (especially in the northern states) ticks are showing up in places that were once thought to be too cold for them to survive.
 Typically, cold nights that are under 40 degrees would kill them off, but with that happening less frequently, ticks are surviving and multiplying.

 - Changes in Bird Flight Patterns: The change in weather also has other effects that are causing increased tick populations, such as birds flying to new areas that are now deemed warmed enough for them to travel to and live.
 Ticks will attach to birds and travel through the air for long distances, bringing them to new places.
 It's like a vacation for them, but not a vacation for those who have to deal with them!

 - More Suburbs: New neighborhoods are popping up everywhere, and reaching further and further out into the wilderness.
 All this construction is causing confusion amongst the wildlife, as they begin to appear in the neighborhoods they once called home.
 This wildlife will have ticks on them, bringing them around the homes.
 Ticks aren't picky when choosing a host, so if they're around you and your dog they have no problem latching on for a meal.